Bobby Witt Jr. Player Props: Royals vs. Rays

 Bobby Witt Jr. At The Plate

-- In 24 games this season (32.9%), Witt Jr. has picked up an RBI, and in six of those games (8.2%) he had two or more.
-He has also driven home three or more of his team's runs in three contests.
+- In 32.4% of his games this year, Witt Jr. has notched at least one RBI.
+In six of those games (8.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

-- In 47.9% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (6.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.